My Approach to Helping

 More Info About My Practice

-As a psychologist, the type of work that I do draws from the best of numerous psychotherapies.
-Much of my work involves practical and individually specific tools for change to all my clients.
+In my work with individuals, I draw from a variety of the best evidence-based psychotherapies for facilitating insight and change.
 This reflects my sincere belief in the uniqueness of each person and their ability to learn to lead happier and healthier lives.
-As such, I tend to focus more on the present and the future with emphasis on motivation and solutions that lead to greater awareness, and the confidence needed to move forward in solving their issues.
+I have great respect for each of my clients and while I review the past, I tend to focus more on the present and the future with emphasis on motivation and solutions that help them with greater awareness, and the confidence needed to move forward in solving their issues.

-In Couples Counseling, I see my work as helping to develop healthy person-to-person emotional connections without sacrificing individuality.
-Each person's personality needs to be recognized and respected.
-In initial sessions, much of my focus begins with changing communication styles and learning to negotiate conflict.
+With general Couples Counseling work, I see my role as helping to develop healthy person-to-person emotional connections, without sacrificing individuality.
+Each person’s personality needs to be recognized and respected.
+In initial sessions, much of my focus begins with changing communication style and learning to negotiate conflict.
 To restore or develop trust and connection, I find that people need to first literally learn to talk to each other differently.
 This is not as easy as it may sound, but it is possible and it is the foundation of maintaining healthy relationships.
 Once respectful and caring communication is established, improved emotional connections become possible and problems can be resolved.